Second Year Labs

 Note that JMC students are not required to complete the final milestone of the Pintos Operating Systems Lab (part of COMP50007.3).

 WACC: Compiler Lab

-The WACC Compiler Lab lasts for the majority of the autumn term.
-As part of the lab, you will be designing and bulding a compiler for the WACC language from scratch.
+The WACC Compiler Lab lasts for the majority of the Spring term.
+As part of the lab, you will be designing and bulding a compiler for the WACC programming language from scratch.
 The lab is assessed at 3 milestones, which are spread throughout the term.
-The tasks require strong Java implementation skills and knowledge of the ARM acrhitecture, so be sure to review your notes from the first year.
+The tasks require strong Java implementation skills and knowledge of the ARM architecture, so be sure to review your notes from the first year.

-The first coursework of the Compilers course (CO221) will provide an introduction to the WACC language via a specification writing exercise.
+The first coursework of the Compilers module (COMP50006) will provide an introduction to the WACC language via a specification writing exercise.

 Note that JMC students are not required to complete the final milestone of the WACC Compiler Lab (part of COMP50007.3).